 If fees and retained interest reduce the day-one funds available, lenders and brokers often need clarity early to ensure the deal can complete.
 Discovering a funding gap at the offer stage creates problems against a deadline.

-Fix: work through the net advance calculation with your broker before submitting - confirm the completion figure is covered.
+Fix: work through the net advance calculation with a broker before submitting.
+Confirm the completion figure is covered.

 A vague exit strategy